 Petty crime such as pickpocketing and bag snatching is also common, including by thieves on motorcycles.
 Thieves operate in outdoor markets, in hotels and on and around public transport.
 Crime levels in shanty towns or ‘favelas’ and many satellite cities are very high.
 Tourists should avoid these areas, even with a well-organised tour group, and especially at night.

-Tourists have also been robbed and assaulted when using unregistered taxis.
+Tourists have been robbed and assaulted when using unregistered taxis.
 Use of a prepaid taxi ticket on arrival at the airport or taxis from registered taxi ranks may reduce the risk of robbery.
-As a guide, licensed taxis are generally required to have their photographic licence displayed.
+As a guide, official taxis are generally required to have their photographic licence displayed.

 Robbery and assault can also occur on Brazilian beaches.
 You should take a minimal number of personal belongings to the beach and leave passports, wallets and other valuables in a secure place.
 Isolated areas on the beach should be avoided, particularly in the early evening, when a high number of robberies occur.
 Sexual assaults have been reported in coastal tourist areas.

-If you are robbed or are a victim of an express kidnapping, you should cooperate and not resist as these situations can quickly turn violent.
+If you are a victim of a carjacking or an express kidnapping, you should cooperate and not resist as these situations can quickly turn violent.
 Victims have been seriously injured or killed when resisting perpetrators.

 Criminal activities related to drug trafficking and trafficking of illicit goods are common along Brazil’s western and northern border areas, including the states of Amazonas, Acre, Rondônia, Mato Grosso, Roraima, Pará and Amapa, as well as the tri-border area of Argentina, Brazil (Foz do Iguaçu city) and Paraguay.

 Mobile phone cloning occurs in Brazil.
 You should take care of your handset at all times.

 It is unlikely Brazilian police will be able to recover stolen property, however, we strongly recommend you obtain a “boletim de ocorrencia” (police report) at a “delegacia” (police station) if any of your possessions are lost or stolen.
 In most cases, you will require a police report to lodge a travel insurance claim related to lost or stolen possessions.